SophieMcGee/the-treasure-quest/README.md

 The game was designed to alert players with a popup message when the time for answering a question expired.
 This timeout message was intended to appear after each 10-second countdown.
 However, due to a bug in the implementation, the timeout message was only appearing for the first question and not persisting through subsequent questions.

 The problem was traced back to the method of appending and removing the timeout message in the Document Object Model (DOM).
-Initially, a new message was being created and destroyed each time, which was inefficient and led to inconsistent behavior.
+Initially, a new message was being created and destroyed each time, which was inefficient and led to inconsistent behaviour.
 To address this, I modified the approach to maintain a single timeout message in the DOM and simply toggle its visibility as needed.
 This ensures that the message is ready to be shown immediately when the timer runs out, without the need for repeated creation and deletion.

 6. Bug 6: Answer Buttons Active During Timeout Message Display